 By Associated Press in Miami(China Daily)

-Chicago Bulls guard Dwayne Wade (Right) shoots the ball as Indiana Pacers guard Jeff Teague defends during the first half at Bankers Life Fieldhouse in Indianapolis, IN, US on Oct 6, 2016.
+Chicago Bulls guard Dwyane Wade (Right) shoots over Miami Heat guard Dion Waiters (11) during the first half at American Airlines Arena, Miami, FL, US on Nov 10, 2016.
 [Photo/Agencies]

 - Online shopping frenzy sparks trash concern

 - Is it a thing?
 10 odd jobs where you can make good money

 - Message on a bottle: Mineral water company launches drive to find missing children

 - A foreigner's guide to Singles Day shopping spree

 - China jails 49 for catastrophic Tianjin warehouse blasts

 - Americans want to change presidential election system